demigecko/CarND-Traffic-Sign-Classifier-Project/README.md

 If a well known architecture was chosen:
 * What architecture was chosen?

-I primarily only use LeNet and added two dropout layer in the full-connection layer
+I primarily only used LeNet and added two dropout layers in the full-connection layer.

 * Why did you believe it would be relevant to the traffic sign application?

-Because the traffic signs have very similar shape, i.e. triangular or circular.
+The traffic signs have very similar shapes, i.e. triangular or circular shapes.

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?